We all put a lot of effort into improving business metrics with one ultimate goal — increasing profits, right?

 We’ve said before that ARPU combines revenue and value.
 Strange, huh?
 Aren’t we talking only about the money?

-If most of your users choose the highest plan, they are highly likely ready to pay more.
+If most of your users choose the highest plan, there is a big chance that they are highly willing to pay more.
 You’re losing money if you don’t offer them that.

 A high ARPU proves that users value your product.
 If it reaches your average plan, it’s time to go up the ante!

-LTV is a revenue you get from a user during their entire relationship with you.
+LTV is revenue from a user during their entire relationship with you.
 ARPU shows revenues from a user for a given period.
-The residual is Lifetime which is the length of a customer’s relationship with you.
+The residual is Lifetime, the length of a customer’s relationship with you.

 ARPPU shows how paying users react to your product value.
-If you increase prices, your ARPPU will go up accordingly, but don’t rush to charge your glasses.
-Maybe this means the share of paying users has decreased with the prices growing, therefore ARPPU increased.
+If you increase prices, your ARPPU will go up accordingly.
+But don’t rush to charge your glasses — maybe this means the share of paying users has decreased with the prices growing, affecting ARPPU.